Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-However, you can take steps to reduce your risk related to eye injury.
-Wear protective eyewear when doing sports or other risky activities.
+You can also take steps to reduce the risk of eye injury.
+Wear protective eyewear when doing sports, using tools or gardening.

 Resources and support